vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 |  34L  | All | H170 |
 |  34R  | All | H070 |

-!!! note
+!!! warning "Important"
     **SY-C_DEL** will enter the relevant assigned heading into the OzStrips [Departure Heading field](../../../client/towerstrips.md#strips) when formatting the strip.
-Ensure the assigned heading is correct, paying particular attention to departures from runway 16R.
+Ensure the assigned heading is correct, paying particular attention to departures from runway 16R and their destination.

 ### Runway Vacating Instructions
 To avoid creating conflict for SMC, ADC shall instruct all arriving aircraft to vacate via the following exits when issued a landing clearance: